tedneward/ProfBlog/content/blog/2023/when-to-command.md

 What history often doesn't tell, when telling that story, is that Eisenhower then retreated to his office to write two letters/speeches: one that praised the troops for the successful landings, and one taking full responsibility for the failure of the Allied forces to land on the Normandy coast.
 Eisenhower knew, full well, that credit for the success lay with the troops who stormed the shores and manned the ships and flew the aircraft.
 Failure, however, was his, because his was the decision that sent them.

+You could argue that Eisenhower was a brilliant strategist who had a feel for the vibe of the campaign.
+You could argue that he had a greater sense of his troops' capabilities.
+You could even argue that it was a coin flip result, and he got lucky at the right time.
+It doesn't really matter for our purposes *why* the D-Day landings were successful--all that mattered is that Eisenhower knew the decision--and the accountability for that decision--lay with him, and him alone.

 The buck stopped with him.

-But another, similar, story carries with it a slightly different lesson to be learned:
+Another, similar, story carries within it a slightly different lesson:

 > "The Illinois football team was on the brink of beating number one ranked Ohio State.
 It was 4th and 1 in Illinois territory with over 8 minutes to go and the Illinois coach decided to punt.
-For some reason, Ohio State called a timeout and during this interval, the Illinois QB convinced the coach that they had not worked hard, practiced early and long for months (and for much of their lives) to give the ball back to Ohio State and lose with a potential drive.
-The coach reversed his decision, Illinois went on to make the first down and ultimately eat up the clock en-route to [the major upset of the year](https://ohiostatebuckeyes.com/no-1-ohio-state-loses-28-21-to-illinois/)."
+Ohio State called a timeout and during this interval, the Illinois QB convinced the coach that they had not worked hard, practiced early and long for months (and for much of their lives) to give the ball back to Ohio State and lose with a potential drive.
+The coach reversed his decision, Illinois went on to make the first down, and ultimately eat up the clock en-route to [the major upset of the year](https://ohiostatebuckeyes.com/no-1-ohio-state-loses-28-21-to-illinois/)."

 Notice here the coach (the manager) made a decision, but was convinced by others on his staff to make a different decision.
 As the manager, *if you have hired your team well, you are not the smartest person in the room*.
 Other people will have different perspective.
 They will have vision or skills or connections that you lack.
 They may well (and most likely will) be the ones who are executing on the decision, and if they believe they can pull it off, they might well be able to.